danbulnet/witchnet-common/README.md

-# bionet-traits
+# witchnet-common

-This repo contains a collection of traits for associative structures related to bionet project.
+this repo contains a collection of traits, functions, consts and structures for associative structures related to the witchnet project